 This relatively easy 4.5 km return walk begins at the Narrow Neck Plateau Trail, extending from Glenraphael Drive in the Katoomba area of the Blue Mountains.

-The Fortress Ridge Trail is a wonderful hike in the Blue Mountains, offering stunning panoramic views of the Grose Valley from its endpoint.
+The Fortress Ridge Trail is a stunning walking track in the Blue Mountains, offering panoramic views of the Grose Valley from its endpoint.

-For those looking to explore further, you can extend the walk with a side trail to Fortress Rock, a spectacular lookout with scenic views of Govetts Creek and the surrounding cliff walls.
+For those looking to explore further, you can extend the walk with a side trail to Fortress Rock, another spectacular lookout with scenic views of Govetts Creek and the surrounding cliff walls.

 The Mount Hay Summit Walk is a relatively short but steep hike that leads to the summit of a distinctive mountain peak in a secluded part of the Blue Mountains.